Erik-orange/ExpressJS-Notes/README.md

 http://localhost:3000/hello.html
 ```

-**Note** Express looks up the files relative to the static directory, so the name of the static directory is not part of the URL.
+**Note:** Express looks up the files relative to the static directory, so the name of the static directory is not part of the URL.

 To create a virtual path prefix (where the path does not actually exist in the file system) for files that are served by the express.static function, specify a mount path for the static directory, as shown below: